stephanIOA/suite/compatibility/html/the-center-element-is-obsolete-use-css-instead.md

 The `<center>` tag was a easy way to quickly center children under it.
 The tag, however, was deprecated in HTML5 with the reasoning that it defines the presentation instead of describing the content.
-For the semantics web HTML needs to clearly describe content instead.
+For the semantic web HTML needs to clearly describe content instead.

 An example of use was: